DutchCodingCompany/flutter_workshop/README.md

 ## Learn more? 📕

 Have some questions you want to ask me after the workshop?
-Find me on X (@Bassiuz)[https://x.com/bassiuz] or send me an email at [b@sdevaan.nl].
+Find me on [X (@Bassiuz)](https://x.com/bassiuz) or send me an email at [b@sdevaan.nl].
 I'll gladly help you along with your Flutter journey!

 Want to have a nice evening learning more about the tech space, while enjoying pizza and beers with other likeminded people?
-Come to our *free* meetup, Checkout.events[https://checkout.events/], de gezelligste dev Meetup!
+Come to our *free* meetup, [Checkout.events, de gezelligste dev Meetup!](https://checkout.events/)

 If you want to learn more about Flutter, here are a few resources to get you started: